-These all to the sense of anxiety or stress in that child’s life creating a vicious circle.
-I have worked with children that would become distressed and vomit due to anxieties.
+These all to a sense of anxiety or stress in that child’s life creating a vicious circle.
+I have worked with children that would become distressed and vomit due to anxiety.
 Working in a residential school there was homesickness.

 Thanks everyone who replied to Q1.
 Has confirmed/reaffirmed what I felt my daughter’s displayed behaviours have been about.
 School has been slipping since pneumonia in November, it’s taken me 3 hrs to get her to school at times.
 Many tears.
 But we’re finding a way.Dr Lucy Dix

 Despite the above lists every child is different but in autistic children, blank/neutral facial expressions is often a red flag as the child may be masking their anxiety along with meltdowns at home after school.
 Complaints of tummy aches, refusal to get dressed for school, hiding, refusal to leave house, challenging behaviour in house before and after school & onway to/from school, violence to staff, ripping school clothes, masking to a degree & exploding at home

 In the case of the daughter of one contributor the anxiety starts the night before.
 Angry, shouting, grumpy.
 Not being able to explain how she feels.
 Tummy ache, headache.
 Complaints of tummy aches are common, refusal to get dressed for school, hiding, refusal to leave house, ripping school clothes, masking to a degree.“The language of make it stop is spoken through the whole range of human physical and emotional responses” Click To Tweet